-- 1. A self-assessment exercise will be provided upon registration for the module, to be completed prior to the first taught session.
+- A self-assessment exercise will be provided upon registration for the module, to be completed prior to the first taught session.
 This will guide the student through an audit of the key skills and knowledge encountered in the module.
 The outcomes will assist the student to select the most appropriate reference resources and allocate independent study time effectively.
 The outcomes will also assist the tutor in pitching and differentiating the teaching according to the needs and prior experiences of the cohort and individuals. - 2.
-The module tutor will provide formative verbal feedback during practical classes/workshops and fieldwork. - 3.
+The module tutor will provide formative verbal feedback during practical classes/workshops and fieldwork and/or written formative comments on interim tasks (not forming part of the summative assessment). - 3.
 Opportunities for formative feedback through peer discussion will be provided at times during workshops and live tutor-led sessions online.